Mark van de Wiel

 Born in Northampton and educated at Merton College, Oxford and the Royal College of Music (studying with Colin Bradbury), Mark was appointed principal clarinettist with Welsh National Opera and subsequently with Glyndebourne Touring Opera.
 For several years, he was the clarinet and basset horn soloist in Mozartʼs La clemenza di Tito at the Bayerisches Staatsoper.
 Mark is an Honorary Member of the Royal Academy of Music, where he is a Professor, and has been awarded an Honorary Doctorate by Northampton University.
 He is the clarinet professor for the I, Culture Orchestra, and for the British Isles Music Festival.
 Mark is a committed teacher, with ex-students holding principal positions in a number of major orchestras.
 He gives masterclasses worldwide.

-The Principal Clarinet Chair is currently available for endowment.
+This Chair is currently available for endowment.
 Endowment opportunities at the Philharmonia offer supporters unique access and insights to our players.
 Find out more here.

 Watch a film featuring Mark van de Wiel: